Cryental/SubtitleRenamer/README.md

 Download SubtitleRenamer.exe from Releases and run it.

 ### Linux & macOS & Windows:
-Install DotNet Core 3.1 or above, download SubtitleRenamer.DotCore.dll and run in your terminal:
+Install DotNet Core 3.1 or above, download SubtitleRenamer.DotCore.dll from Releases and run in your terminal:

 ```
 dotnet SubtitleRenamer.DotCore.dll
 ```